Guide to the Kappa Alpha Order, Alpha Phi Chapter (Duke University) records, 1976-1985

 - Final Report.
 Office of Student Affairs.
 Task Force on Greek Life.
 1994.
 (University Archives, Duke University)

-[Identification of item], Kappa Alpha Order, Alpha Phi Chapter (Duke University) Records, University Archives, Duke University.
+[Identification of item], Kappa Alpha Order, Alpha Phi Chapter (Duke University) Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Kappa Alpha Order, Alpha Phi Chapter (Duke University) Records were received by the University Archives as a transfer in 1984.